Car rentals are incredibly convenient.

-How much is the US car rental market worth in 2022?
+How much is the US car rental market worth?

-The US car rental market is expected to generate $54.2B in revenue by 2022.
-What’s more, the compound annual growth rate of the US car rental market is estimated to be 5.27% between 2022 and 2026, generating over $31B in revenue annually.
+The US car rental market generated an estimated $54.2B in revenue in 2022.
+What’s more, the compound annual growth rate of the US car rental market is projected to be 5.27% between 2022 and 2026, generating over $31B in revenue annually.

-Yes, the car rental market is booming after COVID-19 receded.
+Yes, the car rental market has been booming since COVID-19 receded.
 It’s expected to grow considerably in the coming years, with a compound annual growth rate (CAGR) of up to 6.7% worldwide between today and 2026.

-Which region is seeing the fastest growth in the car rental industry in 2022?
+Which region is seeing the fastest growth in the car rental industry?

 Asia has grown at the highest compound growth rate of 8% in the last several years.
 That’s due to the increasing number of business trips and citizens’ improved financial well-being.

-What are the largest car rental companies in the United States in 2022?
+What are the largest car rental companies in the United States?

 Enterprise Holdings, Hertz Group, and Avis-Budget Group control up to 94% of the US car rental market, with over 13K locations spread across the nation.

-Where does the car rental industry rank in terms of the market size in the United States in 2022?
+Where does the car rental industry rank in terms of market size in the United States?

 Within the rental and leasing sectors, the car rental industry ranks 8th in the US.
 In terms of any business sector, it ranks 213th.